 Are you accredited?

-Renewed Roots follows a clear accreditation and instructional-quality pathway for each of our programs.
-Because we operate more than one educational model, the type of accreditation depends on the program your child is enrolled in:
+Renewed Roots is following two accreditation and instructional-quality pathways, one for each of our forest programs.
+Because we operate more than one educational model, the type of accreditation depends on the program your child is enrolled in.

 Wanderers Half-Day Preschool (Ages 3–6)